myriadrf/LimeSuiteNG/docs/gettingStarted/linux/packages.rst

 .. note::

-	Currently limeGUI application is not included in conda linux LimeSuiteNG packages.
+	Currently none of the above listed LimeSuiteNG conda sub-packages contain limeGUI application for conda environment on Linux.
 To use limeGUI install LimeSuiteNG from apt store or build LimeSuiteNG from source.